On day 339 of my 366-day self-care challenge, I watched the snow fall.

-We don’t get a lot of snow in the greater Seattle area, but several times a year we do get a little, especially at our house where the elevation is slightly higher.
+We don’t get a lot of snow in the greater Seattle area, but several times a year we do get a little dusting, especially at our place, where the elevation is slightly higher.
 Most of the time, it doesn’t stick.
 It just falls gently from the sky and melts before hitting the ground.

-Yesterday, I sat there completely mesmerized by the falling snow.
-At some point I had looked up from my knitting needles and noticed the white flakes dancing just outside the window.
-I couldn’t stop staring.
+But yesterday, I looked up from my knitting needles and noticed the white flakes dancing just outside the window.
+I sat, completely mesmerized by the falling snow.

-Having grown up around snow, you would think it was no longer a novelty.
-But, for whatever reason, it never gets old.
+Having grown up around snow in the Midwest, you’d think it wouldn’t be a novelty.
+But, for whatever reason, it never gets old for me.
 Nature has a way of nudging us slightly (and sometimes not so slightly) with its beauty to get our attention.

 It felt indulgent just to sit there and watch the snow while enjoying a cup of coffee under the warmth of my crocheted afghan.